Demonkush/hex/README.md

 * Most configuration is found in the shared tables.
 With basic lua knowledge you can create new elements, items and more!
 * When adding new maps, you also must place spawn data on the map and create a map icon which is downloaded by clients manually.
 * I may have forgotten some things.
 Please let me know if the gamemode is completely busted, or if you have trouble understanding me.
+* The Powerup system is an incomplete feature.
+You may see Powerups show up, but do not function properly.
+You can disable them in `sh_maintable`.

 # Credits
 * Demonkush - Mapping, Lua, some graphics for UI / particles